jessesquires/jessesquires.com/_posts/2014-06-25-apples-to-apples.md

 2. At the standard optimization level (see *Table 2*), the two languages begin to perform more similarly.
 Objective-C is still noticeably faster though.
 Std lib sort is 6.5x faster.
 Quick sort is 7.0x faster.
 Heap sort is 10.4x faster.
 Insertion sort is 16.0x faster.
 Selection sort is 2.47x faster.

 3. Only with <code>-Ofast</code> do we begin to experience the swiftness of Swift, and even then the standard library sort in Objective-C is almost twice as fast (1.84x).
 However, when comparing Swift to Swift the discrepancies are enormous.
-Swift performs orders of magnitude better than it did without optimizations and puts Objective-C to shame with regard to quick sort, heap sort, insertion sort, and selection sort (see *Table 3*).
+Swift performs orders of magnitude better than it did without optimizations and puts Objective-C to shame with quick sort, heap sort, insertion sort, and selection sort (see *Table 3*).

 4. We all know that selection sort and insertion sort are not particularly optimal algorithms, and Swift does a good job to emphasize this (when not using <code>-Ofast</code>, see *Table 1* and *Table 2*).
 But why are these two so terrible in Swift?
 Especially insertion sort &mdash; in debug Objective-C is 308.0x faster.
 I'm still puzzled by this.
 These two sorting algorithms are not complex, but they stand apart from the other sorts in the following ways: selection sort has nested for-loops and insertion sort has a while-loop nested in a for-loop.
 Perhaps Swift is having trouble optimizing these?
 Is this a bug?